SkyRiver-2000/SkyRiver-2000.github.io/_pages/cv.md

 ======
 * **2021.05-2021.06: Data Mining and Predicting on *AceMap***

 This is the final project for course *EE226*, *Big Data Mining (AI)*, in SJTU.
-We are required to conduct node classification and link prediction tasks on an academic citation network called AceMap.
+We are required to conduct node classification and link prediction tasks on an academic citation network called *AceMap*.
 Our group proposes simple and effective solutions and achieves an outstanding performance.

 **Codes:** [click here](https://github.com/SkyRiver-2000/EE226-Final-Project) to visit our GitHub repository
 **Paper:** [click here](../files/EE226-report.pdf) for our complete paper